Vivecboots/Ursidae_Utility/README.md

 - File Retrieval: Retrieve files from IPFS and decrypt them to access the original content.
 - Sapphire Oasis Integration: Leverage the Sapphire Oasis EVM Chain for added features.
 -User Authentication: Authenticate users and sign messages using RainbowKit.
 -Privacy with Traceability: Pseudo-anonymous IDs ensure user privacy and are further obfuscated by storing them in confedential contracts.
 However, according to Oasis, there is a backdoor to verify content on some level.
-In the future we will include pseudo-files and pseudo-address injections on-chain for enhanced security.
+In the future we will include pseudoanonymous-files and pseudo pseudoanonymous-address injections on-chain for enhanced security.

-Privacy with Traceability: Pseudo-anonymous IDs ensure user privacy, but with cryptographic traceability for law enforcement via Oasis' zk-SNARKs protocol.
 ## Run Locally

 Clone the project